the-archer/cricket-simulator/README.md

+# Context
-This is a README file.
+This is a cricket simulator built by using Random Forest Classifier.